samjl/pytest-verify/README.md

 (or WarningException is warning is set to True).
 * fail_message:
 a message describing the verification being performed (requires fail_condition to be defined).
-* raise_assertion (optional, default True):
+* raise_immediately (optional, default True):
-whether to raise an assertion immediately upon failure (same behaviour as regular assert).
+whether to raise an exception immediately upon failure (same behaviour as regular assert).
 * warning (optional, default None): raise the fail_condition as a WarningException rather than VerificationException.